BrandonMFong/chat/notes.md

 * Found demo code on the openssl source code https://github.com/openssl/openssl/blob/master/demos/encrypt/rsa_encrypt.c
 * Took me a while to get the encryption code to work.
 Had some simple math errors when trying to calculate the correct buffer size of cipher/plain text.
 Implementing the asymmetric code was straightforward.
 Openssl has good examples on their github.
 * I had an issue with encryption using the app.
 The implementation was correct, according to the unit tests.
 I found that my integration of the cipher classes and how the data is being held had issues.
 I was not retaining the cipher buffer sizes and wasn't giving enough workspace for the encrypted data.
 I moved a lot of logic around to make compartmentalizationa easier

 * Monitoring users if they are still acitve requires a dedicated thread to audit each user on a speicific schedule.
 I believe this polling thread will need to be in the Office.cpp source code
+* Actually thinking twice about it, I could instead make each agent monitor its own SocketConnection object to check if it's alive?
+I think that's all that matters really.
+That way I wouldn't have to do some sort of timeout to determine if the recipient is still there